Budibase/website/content/blog/inside-it/it-operations.md

 Really, it’s only concerned with keeping our networking hardware online and accessible to the users that need it.
 This overlaps to a large degree with IT ops in the cases of facilities management, incident responses, and security - among others.

 Depending on the specific resources you have available within your team - infrastructure management might be a separate responsibility or it could be subsumed within IT ops - or this could even vary on a task-by-task basis.

+You might also like our guide on how to [create a workflow model](https://budibase.com/blog/automation/create-a-workflow-model/).

 ## 4 IT ops trends